 When making in-state sales, it is important to determine if you are located in an origin-based or destination-based state to figure out what rate to charge for sales tax.

-Kentucky is a destination-based state, meaning sales tax is determined based on the buyer’s location.
-That means for a Kentucky-based seller, sales tax is generally based on the location of the buyer when selling within the state.
+Massachusetts is a destination-based state, meaning sales tax is determined based on the buyer’s location.
+That means for an MA-based seller, sales tax is generally based on the location of the buyer when selling within the state.

 For out-of-state or remote sellers, the sales tax rate is always determined by the buyer’s location.
-For instance, if you’re selling a product from California to a customer in Louisville, Kentucky, where you have nexus, you’d apply Louisville’s sales tax rate to that sale.
+For instance, if you’re selling a product from California to a customer in Boston, Massachusetts, where you have nexus, you’d apply Boston’s sales tax rate to that sale.

 To make life easier, consider using sales tax software or consulting a tax professional, like TaxHero, to ensure accurate tax calculations and collections.
 Understanding these tax rules helps you stay compliant, whether you’re in-state or out-of-state.

-The next step after collection is filing and remitting your Kentucky sales tax returns.
+The next step after collection is filing and remitting your Mass sales tax returns.
 Filing and remittance can vary in frequency, typically monthly, quarterly, or annually.

-In Kentucky, the due date falls on the 20th day of the following month.
-For instance, sales tax collected in January is due by February 20th for monthly filers.
+In Massachusetts, the due date falls on or before the 30th day of the following month.
+For instance, sales tax collected in March is due by April 30th for monthly filers.

-To file your sales tax return for Kentucky, a few options are available:
+To file your sales tax return for Massachusetts, a few options are available:

 Some states offer a discount to businesses for collecting, filing, and remitting sales tax on time as an incentive to process sales taxes promptly.
-Kentucky’s timely filing discount amount is a 1.75% discount on the first $1,000 and a 1.50% discount on any additional amount without exceeding $50 per month.
+However, Massachusetts does not offer a discount.

-Currently, for 2025, there are no planned sales tax holidays in Kentucky.
+Currently, for 2025, the planned sales tax holidays in Massachusetts is:

-Here are the specific penalties for non-compliance with sales tax regulations in Kentucky:
+Here are the specific penalties for non-compliance with sales tax regulations in Massachusetts:

 |

-This guide breaks down everything you need to know about the Garden State’s sales tax, from determining the right sales tax rates to understanding exemptions and filing processes.
-By the end of this comprehensive guide, you’ll be equipped to handle New Jersey sales tax with confidence and ease.
+This guide breaks down everything you need to know about Louisiana’s sales tax, from determining the right sales tax rates to understanding exemptions and filing processes.
+By the end of this comprehensive guide, you’ll be equipped to handle Louisiana’s sales tax with confidence and ease.

-When a business creates either a physical or economic nexus, it is required to collect sales tax in New Jersey.
+When a business creates either a physical or economic nexus, it is required to collect sales tax in Louisiana.

 A physical nexus means having a significant physical presence or engaging in enough activities within a state to require the collection and payment of sales tax.
-The factors that determine a physical nexus in New Jersey include:
+The factors that determine a physical nexus in Louisiana include:

 States have established regulations to collect sales tax from out-of-state sellers who meet certain revenue and/or transaction thresholds.
 This rule is known as economic nexus.

-Beginning January 1, 2018, the threshold for economic nexus in New Jersey is $100,000 in gross revenue on the previous or current calendar year’s sales or 200 or more separate transactions sourced to the state.
+Beginning August 1, 2023, the threshold for economic nexus in Louisiana is $100,000 in gross revenue in the previous or current calendar year’s sales.
+This marks a change from the 2020 criterion, which included a threshold of 200 transactions.

-While the nexus criteria mentioned above generally apply to most businesses, additional methods exist for establishing economic sales tax nexus.
-To access a comprehensive list of these rules, please refer to the governing laws for economic sales tax nexus requirements in New Jersey.
+While the nexus criteria mentioned above generally apply to most businesses, additional methods exist for establishing sales tax nexus.
+To access a comprehensive list of these rules, please refer to the governing laws for physical and economic nexus requirements in Louisiana.

-Knowing whether the goods you’re selling or services you’re offering are taxable in New Jersey is one of the first things you need to know.
+One of the first things you need to know is whether the goods you’re selling or services you’re offering are taxable in Louisiana.

-Almost all goods are taxable in New Jersey, including:
+Almost all goods are taxable in Louisiana, including:

 The goods that are exempt from sales tax are:

-In New Jersey, the majority of service-based transactions such as professional services, advertising, and interior design services are not subject to sales tax, unless they are specifically mentioned as being taxable.
+In Louisiana, the majority of or all service-based transactions, such as professional services, advertising, and employment services, are not subject to sales tax.

-Digital products (i.e., ebooks, downloadable video content, mobile apps) are taxable.
+Digital products (i.e., ebooks, downloadable video content, mobile apps) are also taxable.
+However, sales tax exemptions may apply to the following:

-Now that you’ve got a handle on when sales tax nexus applies and which products are taxable in New Jersey, the next important step is getting your New Jersey Seller’s Permit.
+Now that you’ve got a handle on when sales tax nexus applies and which products are taxable in Louisiana, the next important step is getting your Louisiana Seller’s Permit, also known as a sales tax permit.

-You can register for a Certificate of Authority online through the New Jersey Department of Treasury or follow our detailed step-by-step guide for assistance.
+You can register for a Louisiana Direct Marketer Permit online through the Louisiana Department of Revenue’s website or follow our detailed step-by-step guide for assistance.

 Ensure you have specific information on hand when registering for a seller’s permit, including, but not limited to: